Quench-drive spectroscopy and high-harmonic generation in BCS superconductors: Introduction

-To date, there have been neither experiments nor theoretical studies of the dynamics of a superconductor under the application of \textit{both} a quench and a drive pulse.
-In the present work, we study the full evolution of the nonlinear current in the superconducting state subjected to such a spectroscopic setup with a quench pump and a driving probe.
+Higher-dimensional spectroscopy techniques have been used to study the nonlinear response of various materials \cite{Cundiff2013,Woerner2013,PhysRevLett.118.207204,Mahmood2021}, but they have rarely been applied to superconductors \cite{PhysRevLett.122.257401}.
+Instead, for superconductors, most time-resolved spectroscopies and theoretical studies have focused only on either short quench pulses or a multicycle driving pulse \cite{NatPhys.4.341,PhysRevB.100.165131}, without mixing them simultaneously.
+In the present work, we study the full evolution of the nonlinear current in the BCS superconducting state subjected to a spectroscopic setup where \textit{both} a quench and a drive pulse are applied (Fig.~\ref{AA2}(a)).
 We show how the spectroscopic data can be clearly analyzed in 2D Fourier space $(\omega,\omega_{\Delta t})$, where the two frequency variables correspond to conjugates of real time $t$ and the pump probe delay $\Delta t$, respectively.
-While these spectra reduce to the aforementioned pump-probe and THG experiments in certain limits, we argue that quench-drive spectroscopy provides the most comprehensive way to experimentally extract information of a material's nonlinear susceptibility and spectrum of collective modes of the superconducting condensate.
+While these spectra reduce to the aforementioned pump-probe and THG experiments in certain limits, we argue that quench-drive spectroscopy provides a comprehensive way to experimentally extract information of the nonlinear optical susceptibility and the spectrum of superconducting collective modes.
+We stress that one of the experimental advantages of the proposed quench-drive spectroscopy is that pulse frequencies need not be continuously scanned across a range of frequencies to probe the system, in contrast to simple driving protocols \cite{PhysRevResearch.3.L042023}.
+Instead, to achieve frequency resolution and collective mode resonance, only the time delay between quench and drive pulses needs to be swept.

-To solve the equations of motion for the system we employ a pseudospin model, extended to describe the new quench-drive setup.
-This allows for the simulation of the evolution of the order parameter as well a calculation of the current induced in the superconductor \cite{PhysRevB.92.064508,PhysRevB.101.184519}.
-In addition, we present a diagrammatic approach to systematically interpret the calculated spectra.
+To solve the equations of motion for a superconductor we employ a pseudospin model, extended to describe the new quench-drive setup.
+This allows for the simulation of the evolution of the order parameter as well a calculation of the current induced in the superconductor \cite{PhysRevB.92.064508,schwarz2020theory}.
+In addition, we present a diagrammatic approach to systematically interpret the two-dimensional spectra.